Rate equation limit for a combinatorial solution of a stochastic aggregation model: Summary of results

 Now it can be shown that the $w_j$ in certain cases depend non-trivially on $j$.
 For instance, for the kernel $K(k,l)=2-q^k-q^l$ with $0<q<1$, which has been extensively treated in \cite{qmodel1, qmodel2}, one finds that

-Similar behaviour also arises in the case in which the reaction rates $K_{i,j}$ take 3 different constant values, depending on whether both masses are equal to one, only one, or neither \cite{mobilia}.
+Similar behaviour also arises in the case in which the reaction rates $K(k,l)$ take 3 different constant values, depending on whether both masses are equal to one, only one, or neither \cite{mobilia}.

 We therefore see that the claim of general validity made for the BPA in \cite{BPC1,BPC2,BPC3,BPC4,BPC5}, cannot be upheld.
-The reasoning presented in these papers must thus contain some flaw, which is however by no means obvious.
+The reasoning presented in these papers must thus contain some flaw, which is however by no means obvious. { In order to illustrate the nature and the extent of the possible disagreement between the BPA and the results of a Monte-Carlo simulation of the discrete Marcus--Lushnikov model, let us consider the specific case illustrated in the Figure \ref{fig:1}, the details of which are given in the caption: as we see, there is a very strong disagreement for low sizes, specifically for monomers, whereas the two cluster size distributions are roughly proportional for sufficiently large sizes.}

 Nevertheless, the identity between the small-$j$ and the large-$j$ behaviours is characteristic for the so-called classical kernels, namely the constant, additive, and multiplicative kernels, as well as their combinations.
 We shall in fact explicitly show that (\ref{eq:20}) does provide an exact solution in those cases, for the multiplicative kernel at least before the gel time.